 1.It’s very warm and has a tropical feel to boot.
 This can mean heavy rain throughout the day but comfortably temperate at the same time.
 As much as I like watching the Bears play November football in the snow, it royally sucks driving to the sports bar in a blizzard.

 3.Lots of great entertainment, particularly live music and jazz.
 My friends and I found a cover band that could’ve been called, “Rupert’s iPod Playlist”.
 It was mostly 80’s rock, stuff like Journey and Boston.
-The lead guitarist was Hendrix reincarnated as a stubble-chinned, white guy with a potbelly; which was awesome.
-And the $0 cover charge made it even sweeter.
+The lead guitarist was Hendrix reincarnated as a stubble-chinned, white guy with

 4.There’s a surfeit of strip clubs on Bourbon St. Initially I wasn’t sure if this was really a plus, but after some thought I decided to leave it this way.
 It’s not that I like strippers so much, but it’s oddly comforting to know that there’s such variety of skank within walking distance of the hotel.
 Maybe I’m just a perv.